HMHS Llandovery Castle

 HMHS Llandovery Castle, built in 1914 in Glasgow as RMS Llandovery Castle for the Union-Castle Line, was one of five Canadian hospital ships that served in the First World War.
 On a voyage from Halifax, Nova Scotia to Liverpool, England, the ship was torpedoed off southern Ireland on 27 June 1918.
 The sinking was the deadliest Canadian naval disaster of the war.
 234 doctors, nurses, members of the Canadian Army Medical Corps, soldiers and seamen died in the sinking and subsequent machine-gunning of lifeboats.
-Only 24 people, the occupants on a single life-raft, survived.
-The incident became infamous internationally and was considered, after the Armenian genocide, as one of the war's worst atrocities.
+Twenty five people are known to have survived.
+24 were the occupants on a single life-raft.
+The incident became infamous internationally and was considered as one of the war's worst atrocities.
 After the war, the case of Llandovery Castle was one of six alleged German war crimes prosecuted at the Leipzig trials.

 Service history

 Llandovery Castle was one of a pair of ships (her sister ship was SS Llanstephan Castle) built for the Union Castle Line, following the company's acquisition by the Royal Mail Line in 1912.
 The ship was built by Barclay, Curle & Co. in Glasgow, launched on 3 September 1913, and completed in January 1914.
 Initially sailing between London and East Africa, from August 1914 she sailed on routes between London and West Africa.
 She was commissioned as a hospital ship on 26 July 1916, and assigned to the Canadian Forces, equipped with 622 beds and a medical staff of 102.
+Her first voyage as a Canadian hospital ship was in March 1918.